 A year out from the Summit, the events focused on the key topics of the Summit’s agenda, including discussion of the recent reports from the International Commission on the Clinical use of Heritable Human Genome Editing and the WHO Expert Advisory Committee on Developing Global Standards for Governance and Oversight of Human Genome Editing.
-Presentations were followed by panel discussions, with some presentations having been pre-recorded, and available to watch separately.
+Presentations were followed by panel discussions, with some presentations having been pre-recorded.

 7 March : Looking Ahead to the Science